 Unique features of Pickering Reed Relays.

-Reed switch contacts are enclosed in a glass capsule, in an inert atmosphere or in the case of high voltage switches, a vacuum.
+Reed switch contacts are enclosed in a glass capsule, in an inert atmosphere or in the case of high voltage switches, in a vacuum.
 This prevents oxidization or contamination of the contact surfaces.
 The integrity of the delicate glass/metal seal where the wire connections leave the switch capsule is therefore of paramount importance.
 Most reed relays are moulded within a very hard epoxy package which can sometimes lead to stresses on the switch.
 Different materials have different expansion/contraction rates and because of this, Pickering relays are encapsulated using a soft inner material to act as a buffer around the reed switch.
 This technique improves the reliability and performance of the part.

 Relay operating coils are usually wound on bobbins.
 The great majority of Pickering relays are made with self-supporting coils, sometimes called air coils.
 This avoids the space required for bobbins.
 In the case of smaller relay types, this gives around 50% more room for the coil winding, allowing the use of less sensitive reed switches with their inherent advantages of higher operating and restoring forces.
 In some ranges, this technique allows Pickering to achieve extremely high coil resistance figures.